nemanjan00/rf-basics/pres_easy.md

 # Filtering

+* When you transmit, you just add your oscillation to sum of all other oscillations around

 * You can extract that oscillation from sum of a lot of oscillations

 * Antenna is a filter